LHoltz/blog2/about.md

 title: About
 ---

-This is an about page about this awesome site.
+Here is a compilation of projects I have completed either on my own or through coursework.
-Hope you love it!
+Can't wait for you to check it out!

 Reasons:
 - its great.
-- its a test.
+- its a test.. until it isn't

 ## Other thoughts

-This is great.
+I also can't wait to make the most of this site